prometheus/docs/content/docs/specs/native_histograms.md

 - Both native histograms and classic histograms are encoded by the same `Histogram` proto message, i.e. the existing `Histogram` message got extended with fields for native histograms.
-- The fields for the sum and the count of observations are shared between classic and native histograms.
+- The fields for the sum and the count of observations and the `created_timestamp` are shared between classic and native histograms and keep working in the same way for both.
 - The format originally did not support classic float histograms.
 While extending the format for native histograms, support for classic float histograms was added as a byproduct (see fields `sample_count_float`,